manishemi/manishemi.github.io/_posts/2021-05-20-Generative Adversarial Networks .md

 | Figure 1 : GAN Architecture |

-Note that: Generative and Discriminator are based on Neural networks
+Note that: Generator and Discriminator are based on Neural networks

 Training task is based on [Backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation) and the loss from the Discriminator network(cost function)